Watch all Cannes Winners 2026 cases and analysis

 The Strategist’s New Job Description

-The price of a 'kilo of content' is zero.
-The price of a strategic pivot that saves a brand from irrelevance is infinite.
 To succeed in this environment, you must move upstream.
-Don't just execute the brief; question the tension behind it.
-Use tools like the Framework Generator to build a wall of logic that protects your creative ideas from being 'optimized' into oblivion.
+Don't just execute the brief; question the tension behind it, be curious.
+Use tools like the Framework Generator to find fast strategy directions that protect your creative ideas from being 'optimized' into oblivion.

 We are burnt out because we are trying to out-produce a machine.
 Stop.
 Shift your focus back to The Law Of Emotion Over Reason.
 Logic makes people think, but emotion makes them act.
 And last time I checked, AI still doesn't know what it feels like to have a 2 AM existential crisis over a PowerPoint deck.
-That's your edge.
-Use it.

 Final Takeaway